Port Noarlunga Beach, Jetty, Reef and Aquatic Trail

-Port Noarlunga is a picturesque seaside village located approximately 30 kilometres south of Adelaide and perfect to swim, kayak, snorkel, dive and fish and also home to SNUBA (combination of snorkelling and scuba diving).
+Port Noarlunga is a picturesque seaside village located approximately 30 kilometres south of Adelaide and perfect to swim, kayak, snorkel, dive and fish.
 The red sandstone beach cliffs, long jetty and reef, make it one of the iconic diving destinations in the state.

 The off-shore Port Noarlunga Reef and aquatic reserve forms part of the Encounter Marine Park - a divers and snorkelers paradise and also viewable from the end of the jetty.
 The reef is home to more than 200 species of marine plants, which the fish love too and can be further discovered by the self guided Aquatic Trail for divers.